ASD-at-GMF/disinfo-laundromat/README.md

 - Any Universal Unique Identifier (UUID)
 - Highly similar images (as determined by pHash difference)
 - Many shared CSS classes
+- Many shared HTML ID tags
+- Many shared iFrame ID tags (generally used for ad generation)
+- Highly similar sitemap
+- Transactions to and from the same crypto wallets

 # How to use